-The Centre has a very strong expertise in the theoretical, experimental and application aspects of integrable systems, solitons, optical solitons, solitons in ordered magnetic systems magnetization switching dynamics solitons in protein and liquid crystals, solitons in DNA molecules, chaos, chaos synchronization, time delayed dynamical systems, Bose-Einstein condensation, spatio-temporal patterns, and nonlinear electronic circuits.
-During a span of 22 years or so the Centre has published more than 500 research articles, in internationally reputed scientific journals with high impact factor, and ten books.
-It has organized several national and international conferences, workshops and schools meetings in different areas of Nonlinear Dynamics and Physics.
+The Centre has a very strong expertise in the theoretical, experimental and application aspects of integrable systems, solitons, optical solitons, solitons in ordered magnetic systems magnetization switching dynamics solitons in protein and liquid crystals, solitons in DNA molecules, chaos, quantum chaos, chaos synchronization, time delayed dynamical systems, Bose-Einstein condensation, spatio-temporal patterns, and nonlinear electronic circuits and systems.
+During a span of 25 years or so the Centre has published more than 500 research articles, in internationally reputed scientific journals with high impact factor, and ten books.
+It has organized several national and international conferences, workshops and schools and other meetings in different areas of Nonlinear Dynamics and Physics.
 The faculty and students of the Centre have received invitations to visit and collaborate with reputed groups in many international institutions, both inside and outside the country.
-Several prestigious awards and recognitions at the national and international levels have also been received by members of the faculty such as S. S. Bhatnagar Prize, Tamilnadu Scientist Award, Goyal Prize, Fellowships of Science Academies, Membership of Editorial Boards of prestigious journals, Post-Doctoral research Fellowships abroad, Associateship by reputed institutes in abroad, Guest and Visiting Scientist positions etc. The Centre has been identified as one of nodal points for Theoretical Physics Seminar Circuit (TPSC) programme by DST.
+Several prestigious awards and recognitions at the national and international levels have also been received by members of the faculty including S. S. Bhatnagar Prize, Tamilnadu Scientist Award, Goyal Prize, R. D. Birla Award, Fellowships of Science Academies, Membership of Editorial Boards of prestigious journals, Post-Doctoral research Fellowships abroad, Associateship by reputed institutes in abroad, Guest and Visiting Scientist positions, etc. The Centre has been identified as one of nodal points for Theoretical Physics Seminar Circuit (TPSC) programme by DST.
 It has also developed a close association with the Abdus Salam International Centre for Theoretical Physics, Trieste, Italy.